SmokinCaterpillar/pypet/doc/source/index.rst

 this year.
 However, feel free to use this beta version and feel free to give feedback, suggestions, and report bugs.
-Either write my an email (robert.meyer (at) ni.tu-berlin.de) or use github (https://github.com/SmokinCaterpillar/pypet) issues :-)
+Either write my an email (robert.meyer (at) ni.tu-berlin.de) or preferably use github (https://github.com/SmokinCaterpillar/pypet) issues :-)

 Thanks!